Actions Speak Louder than words.

 Small Groups within a Flotilla

 ActionQuest staff live full-time with their shipmates and much of our success comes from the strong working friendships that form as a result.
 Staff and shipmates are truly on an expedition together.
-At times and locations deemed appropriate and safe by the AQ Director, shipmates have free time to explore ashore in small groups, yet for the most part our staff are with their team to lead and guide.
+At times and locations deemed appropriate by the AQ Director, shipmates have free time to explore ashore in small groups, yet for the most part our staff are with their team to lead and guide.

 AQ recognizes that sun safety is critical as we spend a lot of time outside during our programs.
 There are biminis (awnings) covering the cockpits of all our vessels, yet overexposure is still a concern and something we take seriously.
 Our staff set the example through good practices, while educating and monitoring their shipmates.
 AQ recommends that everyone take the following precautions:

 - Regular application of a dermatologist-approved sunscreen, SPF 30 or higher.

 - Wear good quality sunglasses that block out 100 percent of UVA and UVB rays.

 - Wear a UV filtering surfer-style rash guard.